-Hyperbaric oxygen therapy (HBOT) is the medical use of oxygen in a pressurized environment, at a level higher than 1 atmosphere absolute (ATA).
-Increased pressure allows for oxygen to dissolve and saturate the blood plasma (independent of hemoglobin/red blood cells), which yields a broad variety of positive physiological, biochemical and cellular effects.
+Hyperbaric therapy (HBT) is the medical use of creating a pressurized environment at a level higher than 1 atmosphere absolute (ATA).
+Increased pressure allows oxygen to dissolve and saturate the blood plasma (independent of hemoglobin/red blood cells), which yields a broad variety of positive physiological, biochemical and cellular effects.
 This noninvasive therapy is the most trusted way to increase oxygen levels to all organs of the body.
-The typical treatment lasts for 60-90 minutes, during which the patient lies down and breathes normally.
-HBOT has been demonstrated in several clinical studies to enhance the body’s innate ability to repair and regenerate.
+The typical treatment lasts 60-90 minutes, during which the patient lies down and breathes normally.
+HBT has been demonstrated in several clinical studies to enhance the body’s innate ability to repair and regenerate.
 It is used as an adjunct therapy to complement and enhance the healing process in both chronic and acute conditions.

 In the early 1900’s Dr. Orville Cunningham, a professor of anesthesia, observed that people with particular heart diseases improved better when they lived closer to sea level than those living at higher altitudes.
 He treated a colleague who was suffering from influenza and was near death due to lung restriction.
 His resounding success led him to develop what was known as the “Steel Ball Hospital” located along the shore of Lake Erie.
 The six story structure was erected in 1928 and was 64 feet in diameter.
 The hospital could reach 3 atmospheres absolute.
 Unfortunately, due to the depressed financial status of the economy, it was deconstructed during in 1942 for scrap.